From Surveys to Narratives: Rethinking Cultural Value Adaptation in LLMs: Further Analysis

 \section{Further Analysis}

 Our empirical results suggest that adding objective cultural descriptions and context-specific examples improves cultural distinctiveness and performance on downstream tasks.
+We also found that pairing WVS with scenario-based narratives (WVS+NormAd; optionally +Wiki) is a strong default when aiming for culturally distinct behavior without sacrificing factual knowledge.
 In this section, we analyze the data further to understand why.

 \textbf{Overlapping Embeddings versus Distinct Adaptations.} We first embed each data source using LaBSE (\citealt{feng2022languageagnosticbertsentenceembedding}, a multilingual embedding model that compresses texts into a shared semantic space), then project the embedding with kernel density estimation (KDE).
 The results for WVS, Wikipedia and NormAd are shown in Figure \ref{fig:wvs_clustering} and Figure~\ref{fig:umap_kde} respectively.
 It is interesting to note that there is no distinct separation between cultures within a dataset.
 This suggests that semantic differences in the data are not the primary factor influencing downstream differences after training.